-By the way, if you haven’t yet learned to read rhythms, I recommend working through the book Modern Reading Text in 4/4 by Louis Bellson.
+By the way, if you haven’t yet learned to read rhythms, I recommend working through the book Modern Reading Text in 4/4 For All Instruments by Louis Bellson.

 I’m not even going to try to work out how many one-bar melodies we could now have.
 We can see it’s an enormous number though.
 And we haven’t even considered song lyrics!

 So why are there so many similar sounding songs?

 Probably it’s to do with balancing the familiar with the original.